tvon90/flyio-gossip-glomers/README.md

 # flyio-gossip-glomers
-Repo Created to learn about distributed systems via Gossip Glomers Challenge.
+Repo Created to learn about distributed systems via Gossip Glomers Challenge using golang and Rust.